avvvet/avvvet/README.md

 ### Hi there 👋 Awet here !

-The product comes first , not the code !
+The product comes first !

 You have critical project , you want to market it fast , you want to make value , I am happy to help.

+- Golang
-- SAAS product
+- WebRTC
 - microservice architecture
+- Machine learning
+- linux OS
 - peer to peer decentralized application